Incubation: Time Is Running Out: Plot

 Incubation is part of the Battle Isle series, though it is only loosely related to the other installments.
-The plot is told outside of combat, through cutscenes, and the main character's voiced weary, pessimistic monologues during mission briefings.
+The plot is told outside of combat, through cutscenes and the main character's voiced weary, pessimistic monologues during mission briefings.

 Cpl.
 Braddock is a space marine going stir crazy on a space station under Capt.
 Rachel Rutherford.
 He's at risk of hearing a fellow corporal's war story for the sixth time when the call comes to deploy to the planet below.
 Equipment failure has exposed the colonial city of Scay-Hallwa to the planet's environment and introduced a virus among the indigenous inhabitants, Scay'Ger, who are now turning into bloodthirsty monsters.

-Braddock and his squad take part in a holding action to buy time for the city to be isolated again, and rescue a noted virologist.
-Gen. Urelis, the planetside commander, promotes Braddock to sergeant and sets to defending the city while the virologist cures the virus.
+Bratt and his squad take part in a holding action to buy time for the city to be isolated again, and rescue a noted virologist.
+Gen. Urelis, the planetside commander, promotes Bratt to sergeant and sets to defending the city while the virologist cures the virus.
 Sadly, as Rutherford briefs her troops, this is the exact opposite of what the virologist actually tried to tell Urelis.
 The virus (herpes simplex) is common and endemic to humans, and has no cure.
-Urelis shows a flair for dramatic and counterproductive maneuvers, unveils a counterattack strategy entirely too late, authorizes lethal force against fleeing civilians to maintain order, and to Braddock's grim satisfaction, is overrun and killed.
-As the city falls the marines give up even the pretense of obeying Urelis and escort civilian evacuees to an airlift to safety, but Braddock and his squad are caught in a rearguard action, cut off, and stranded.
+Urelis shows a flair for dramatic and counterproductive maneuvers, unveils a counterattack strategy entirely too late, authorizes lethal force against fleeing civilians to maintain order, and to Bratt's grim satisfaction, is overrun and killed.
+As the city falls, the marines give up even the pretense of obeying Urelis and escort civilian evacuees to an airlift to safety, but Bratt and his squad are caught in a rearguard action, cut off, and stranded.
 Rutherford parachutes down to assist, and together they fight their way to a pick-up point.
-As the marines return to the station, an exhausted Braddock asks his chatty colleague for a story, rejects hearing any of the new ones, and tells him to take his time.
+As the marines return to the station, an exhausted Bratt asks his chatty colleague for a story, rejects hearing any of the new ones, and tells him to take his time.